Environmental Exposures

 Healthy Indoor Air

-For the average person (according to the United States’ Environmental Protection Agency), indoor air pollution from particles or gases is more hazardous to human health than outdoor air pollution.
-Outdoor air contributes the most particles to indoor air.
-Additionally, there are several other contributing sources, including wood burning fireplaces, tobacco smoke, radon, asbestos, certain building materials and furnishings, and numerous consumer products, such as pesticides or scented candles.
+According to the Environmental Protection Agency, indoor air pollution from particles or gases is more hazardous to human health than outdoor air pollution.
+However, it's important to understand that outdoor air contributes the most particles to indoor air.
+Additionally, there are several other contributing sources to indoor air pollution, including wood burning fireplaces, tobacco smoke, radon, asbestos, certain building materials and furnishings, and numerous consumer products, such as pesticides or scented candles.

-Excessive moisture and poor ventilation of the living space can also contribute to indoor air pollution.
-As consumer products age, they breakdown releasing the intricate chemicals which then alter indoor air quality and contribute to household dust.
+Excessive moisture and poor ventilation can also contribute to indoor air pollution.
+In addition, as in-home products age, they breakdown releasing chemicals that can alter indoor air quality and increase household dust, which is a carrier for toxins.

 What you can do: